 In order to publish a website online, you will need to sign up for a web hosting service.
 The web host service basically stores all the pages and information of your website and makes them available to computers connected to the Internet.

 Finding a good Web host shouldn't be too hard, since there are thousands available.
 Just make sure the Web host you choose offers good technical support and ensures little or no downtime.
 You'll usually have to pay a monthly fee that varies depending on how much disk space and bandwidth your site will use.
 While you can host your website anywhere, it's a good choice to host your site as close to your target audience as possible to optimize the website's loading speed for your audience.
-To illustrate this point, we have written an article on choosing a web hosting for your Vietnam based website, this article explains the importance of choosing the right hosting provider for your business.
+To illustrate this point, we have written an article on choosing web hosting for your Vietnam-based website, this article explains the importance of choosing the right hosting provider for your business.

 Website

 Buying a domain and pay a hosting service, doesn’t mean you have a website running.
-Like we explain previously a domain is the name of a website, a URL is how to find it, the Web host is where the information will be store and the website is what the user see and interact once it gets there.
+Like we explain previously a domain is the name of a website, a URL is how to find it, the Web host is where the information will be store and the website is what the user sees and interact with once it gets there.
 When you buy a domain, you have purchased your site's name, but you still need to design and build the website.

 A website is a collection of content, normally in multiple pages, that is collected or grouped under a single domain.
 You can imagine it like a building, where the domain is the name of the building, the URL is the building address, the Web host is the land where the building stands and the website is the actual building, where the rooms with furniture are the equivalent of the pages.